web3/web3.js/docs/docs/guides/web3_config/index.md

 The `transactionConfirmationPollingInterval` option is deprecated.
 Please use [`transactionReceiptPollingInterval`](/guides/web3_config/#transactionreceiptpollinginterval) or [`transactionPollingInterval`](/guides/web3_config/#transactionpollinginterval) instead.

 ### [blockHeaderTimeout](/api/web3-core/class/Web3Config#blockHeaderTimeout)
-After sending a transaction, it will listen for the appearance of new blocks and proceed with subsequent operations based on the transaction results within them.
-This option defines the amount seconds it should wait for 'newBlockHeaders' in case if subscription fails it auto reverts to polling for looking blockHeaderTimeout.
+After sending a transaction, Web3 will listen for the appearance of new blocks and proceed with subsequent operations based on the transaction results within them.
+This option defines the number of seconds Web3 should wait for the appearance of new blocks before reverting to polling to fetch the transaction receipt.

 The default value of `blockHeaderTimeout` is 10 seconds.